 When it comes to vacuum cleaners, Dyson is often hard to beat, and its innovative new handstick vacuums are no exception.
 However, be prepared to pay top dollar for them!
 Prices range from $399 to $1,349, offering a variety of high-tech features including Dyson’s digital motors with acoustic improvements for less noise.

-The Dyson Cyclone V10 handstick vacuum is one of its flagship handstick models.
+The Dyson V11 Absolute Extra handstick vacuum is one of its flagship handstick models.
 It’s equipped with 125,000RPM spin speed and a battery life of up to 60 minutes.
 However, this time decreases significantly when used on high power modes.
-It comes with an extensive number of accessories including a crevice tool, mini soft dusting brush, combination tool, mini motorhead tool, soft roller cleaner head and direct drive cleaner head.
-While this model will cost you $999, the previous V8 Absolute+ handstick vacuum is also one to look out for, being equipped with a battery life of up to 40 minutes and boasted for two-tiers of cyclone chambers for increased airflow.
+It comes with an extensive number of accessories including a crevice tool, mini soft dusting brush, combination tool, mini motorised tool, soft roller cleaner head and high torque cleaner head.
+While this model will cost you $1,199, both variations of the previous Cyclone V10 handstick vacuum is also one to look out for, being equipped with a battery life of up to 60 minutes as well.

 LG stick vacuum cleaners